 Definition

-Block propagation is the process of relaying a newly mined block across Bitcoin's peer-to-peer network so that every node receives, validates, and adds it to its copy of the chain.
-Speed matters intensely: until a block reaches the rest of the network, other miners may keep working on the previous tip, and any block they find in that window competes with the one already mined.
+Block propagation is the process of relaying a newly mined block across Bitcoin's peer-to-peer network so that every node receives it, validates it, and adds it to its copy of the chain.
+Speed matters intensely: until a block reaches the rest of the network, other miners keep hashing on the previous tip, and any block they find in that window competes with the one already mined.
+Propagation is where Bitcoin's physics meets its game theory — the speed of light and the size of a block set a floor on how quickly the network can agree on a new tip.

 Why propagation speed protects miners